ThreeDotsLabs/watermill/docs/content/docs/forwarder.md

 date = 2021-01-13T12:47:30+01:00
 weight = -400
 draft = false
-bref = "Publishing messages in transactions, while emitting events along with storing data in a database" toc = true
+bref = "Emitting events along with storing data in a database in one transaction" toc = true
 +++